7RU7H/Archive/Web-Application-Hacking/SQLi/SQLInjection.md

 SQL injection is a technique used by attacked to execute malicious SQL statements with objective of stealing information, modifying the database or command execution from the context of database interacting with other networked components.
 Application commonly require dynamic SQL queries to display content conditionally by user context.
 Users are then granted some part in the process of displaying that content.
 This input without input sanitization the attacker can make the database interpret the user input as an SQL input instead of data.
 With parameter control attack can inject malicious query, which may be executed by the database.
 For introductory material about SQL see [[Introduction-to-SQL]], if you just here for [[SQLmap-CheatSheet]] then follow the latter link.

+For possibly the best hand-on-lab on the internet see [TryHackMe SLQinjections Labs room](https://tryhackme.com/room/sqlilab), it has a good curve to the challenges and has a guidance feature so that in browser you can see what SQL quiery you sent.

-Invaluable Payload up-to-date pylaod listings can be found:
+Invaluable Payload up-to-date paylaod listings can be found:
 [payloadbox/sql-injection-payload-list](https://github.com/payloadbox/sql-injection-payload-list
 [PayloadsAllTheThings/](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/SQL%20Injection)